A Repurposed Photo Album to Create a Scrapbook

 Here are tips for organizing your supplies while you are creating the pages:

-- First, measure and cut your base pages.
+- Measure and cut your base pages.
 This scrapbook was created from black cardstock.
 I measured and cut about 20 pages to start.

 - Punch holes in the base pages.
 Take one page and use it as an example to measure the punched holes.
 Place the page against the open rings and mark where you will punch the holes.
 Punch the holes and test to see if the page slides evenly over the rings.
 Use this page as the sample page for punching the holes in all the other pages.
 When you are finished punching the holes, set the base pages aside.